olofd/react-native-photos-framework/README.md

 ##AlbumQueryResult-level
-You can register a listener that receives updates when any of the albums that result contains changes (Not if their assets change, only the Albums get those messages, see bellow).
+You can register a listener that receives updates when any of the albums that result contains changes (Not if their assets change, only the Albums get those messages, see below).
 You currently receive the following events: `AlbumTitleChanged` (More to come).
 ~~~~
 const unsubscribeFunc = albumsFetchResult.onChange((changeDetails, update) => {